opendatasoft/ods-documentation/source/customizing_look_and_feel/01_branding_portal/branding.rst

 To add a new portal favicon:

-1. In the Portal favicon area of the Branding configuration interface, click on the Upload an image button.
+1. In the **Branding** configuration interface, look for the **Portal favicon** configuration.
+2. Click on the Upload an image button.
-2. Choose a favicon using the file finder.
+3. Choose a favicon using the file finder.
-3. Once the favicon has been selected, click on the Save button in the top right corner.
+4. Once the favicon has been selected, click on the Save button in the top right corner.

 Adding a portal logo